Disk quota: Quotas

 Disk quotas are typically implemented on a per-user or per-group basis.
 That is, a system administrator defines a usage or file quota specific to a certain user or group.
-In some filesystems (e.g. ext4, XFS, f2fs, ZFS, Lustre) it is also possible to also define block and inode quota limits for a particular project or directory, by adding a project ID to files that directory tree and defining quota limits for the project ID.
+In some filesystems (e.g. ext4, XFS, f2fs, ZFS, Lustre) it is also possible to define block and inode quota limits for a particular project or directory, by adding a project ID to files that directory tree and defining quota limits for the project ID.

 In doing so, an administrator can prevent one user from consuming an entire file system's resources, or create a system of tiered access, whereby users can have different levels of restriction.
 This is used, for example, by web hosting companies to provide different levels of service based upon the needs and means of individual clients.

 In most cases, quotas are also specific to individual file systems.
 Should an administrator want to limit the usage of a specific user on all file systems, a separate quota would have to be specified on each.

 When a soft quota is violated, the system normally sends the user (and sometimes the administrator as well) some sort of message.
 No further action is typically taken.

 Some systems prevent disk write operations that would result in hard quota violations from completing successfully, while others wait until the quota has been physically violated before denying write requests.
 The user is typically notified through the failed write operation error messages generated by the violating applications, while the administrator is almost always sent a notification as well.

 Disk quotas are supported by most modern operating systems, including Unix-like systems, such as AIX (using JFS or JFS2 filesystem), Linux (using ext3, ext4, ext2, XFS (integrated support) among other filesystems), Solaris (using UFS or ZFS), Microsoft Windows starting with Windows 2000, Novell NetWare, VMS, and others.
 The method of administration for disk quotas varies between each of these operating systems.
 Unix-like systems typically provide a quota command for both administration and monitoring; graphical front-ends to the command may also be used.
 Unix and Unix-like operating systems frequently feature a grace period where users may exceed their quota limits for a brief period of time.
 Windows 2000 and newer versions use the "Quota" tab of the disk properties dialog.
 Other systems provide their own quota management utilities.